About our cemeteries

-Pedestrian access to cemeteries is permitted at any time throughout the year.
+- Pedestrians can access the cemeteries at any time throughout the year.

 4.0 kilometres east of Stratford located on State Highway 43

-Mobility card holders can request a gate key from the Information Centre or Stratford District Council Service Centre, if they require vehicular access to this cemetery.
+Mobility card holders can request a gate key from the Information Centre or Stratford District Council Service Centre, if they require vehicle access to this cemetery.

 This cemetery is the current operating cemetery for the Stratford District with the first burial recorded in July 1906.
 It became a lawn cemetery in the 1950s.